Textualize/textual/docs/guide/reactivity.md

     ```{.textual path="docs/examples/guide/reactivity/recompose01.py" }
     ```

-This display a clock, which updates once a second.
+This displays a clock, which updates once a second.
-The code is quite straightforward, but note how we format the time in two places; in `compose()` *and* `watch_time()`.
+The code is quite straightforward, but note how we format the time in two places: `compose()` *and* `watch_time()`.
-We can simplify by recomposing rather than updating:
+We can simplify this by recomposing rather than refreshing:

 === "recompose02.py"